theHamsta/torch-allocators/README.md

 # c10_c_api

 A C-api wrapper around pytorch's c10 library.
-Currently only wraps `CUDACachingAllocator` and `CPUCachingAllocator`.
+Currently only wraps `CUDACachingAllocator`.

 It may be used as an allocator in [petalisp-cuda](https://github.com/theHamsta/petalisp-cuda).